Boba Shop Case Study: Pearl Lemon Boba

 The Heat Wave:

 In the summer of 2022, an unexpected heat wave posed challenges for our shop’s setup.
-As the shop was not designed with sufficient cooling measures, given its open nature, we had to rely on strategically positioned fans and make use of available outlets to mitigate the heat.
+Given its open nature, the shop was not designed with sufficient cooling measures, so we had to rely on strategically positioned fans and use available outlets to mitigate the heat.
 However, due to the heat wave, one of our ice machines broke, resulting in the temporary need to purchase ice locally in large quantities until the machine was replaced.

 Deliveroo:While we appreciated a free photography session provided by Deliveroo, the resulting photos turned out to be of poor quality.
 As a result, after six months, we decided to completely redo all the photos for delivery platforms, recognizing the importance of having appealing visuals for our customers.